ydirson/xen-guest-agent/README.md

   experimentation purposes to get a grasp on Rust's take on the subject
-* it is written around the idea of various information collectors (today: OS, kernel, network, memory) and publishers (today: XenStore with compatibility for today's Xenserver tool aka "xenstore-std", XenStore with an alternative structure aka "xenstore-rfc"), with additional helpers (identification of whether a NIC is a VIF, with a rough /sys-based implementation for Linux, and a rough untested implementation for FreeBSD based on interface name)
+* it is written around the idea of various information collectors (today: OS, kernel, network, memory) and publishers (today:
+  XenStore, with compatibility for today's Xenserver tool or with an alternative "rfc" structure), with additional helpers (identification of whether a NIC is a VIF, with a rough /sys-based implementation for Linux, and a rough untested implementation for FreeBSD based on interface name)
 * access to Xenstore is done using Mathieu Tarral's early-stage work on [Rust Xenstore bindings](https://lib.rs/crates/xenstore-rs), which we [enhanced with write